9th8/up-to-date-real-world-haskell/14-using-parsec.md

-functions as arguments: the first function parses some sort of content, while the second function parses a separator. `sepBy` starts by trying to parse content, then separators, and alternates back and forth until it can\'t parse a separator.
+functions as arguments: the first function parses some sort of content, while the second function parses a separator. `sepBy` starts by trying to parse content, then separators, and alternates back and forth until it can't parse a separator.
 It returns a list of all the content that it was able to parse.

 The second tool is `endBy`.
-It\'s similar to `sepBy`, but expects the very last item to be followed by the separator.
-That is, it continues parsing until it can\'t parse any more content.
+It's similar to `sepBy`, but expects the very last item to be followed by the separator.
+That is, it continues parsing until it can't parse any more content.

 So, we can use `endBy` to parse lines, since every line must end with the end-of-line character.
 We can use `sepBy` to parse cells, since the